Kaw Valley Kindness Projects

 Since then, we have donated quilts to First Step, Pieces for Pediatrics at Lawrence Memorial Hospital, Family Promise, The Sexual Trauma and Abuse Center, The Willow Domestic Violence Center, CASA of Douglas County, and Lawrence public schools.

-Through 2015, KVQG members have donated more than 700 quilts.
+In 2024, KVQG members have donated 687 quilts across 8 charities.
 All materials and time for this program are donated by our members.

-For more information about this program, contact: Maria Preston-Cargill mpreston.cargill@gmail.com
+For more information about these program, contact: Marilyn Harp at harpm6@gmail.com

 Salvation Army Doll Quilts

-An additional project for 2016-17 is making doll quilts for the Salvation Army to give with every doll given for Christmas.
+An additional project begun in 2016-17 is making doll quilts for the Salvation Army to give with every doll given for Christmas.

 Kaw Valley Guild quilters have continued to make doll quilts since that first year.
 Typically, the guild donates about 200 doll quilts each year for the Salvation Army Christmas giveaway.

-For more information about this program contact: Camille Olcese colcese1@gmail.com
+For more information about this program contact: Robin Joseph, robinpj17@gmail.com

 Silent Auction

 At each KVQG Quilt Show a silent auction is held for donations made by guild members.
 Money raised goes to several local charities.
-In 2015 our charities are:
+In 2024 our charities were:

 • Douglas County CASA utilizes community volunteers to act as advocates for children who have been abused or neglected and are under the protection of the juvenile court.